tetsuo/tetsuo.github.io/articles/mailroom-i.md

    - Consumer A updates `last_seq` to, say, `150` and releases the lock.
    - Consumer B then reads the updated `last_seq = 150`, processing the next set of tokens.

-Alternatively, if the concern is to handle **multiple consumers** efficiently, you can consider **eliminating the `jobs` table altogether**.
+Alternatively, to efficiently handle **multiple consumers**, you might consider **eliminating the `jobs` table altogether**.
 Instead, add a new field, such as `processed_at`, to the `tokens` table.
 This field will indicate when a token has been processed.
-By updating `processed_at` during token retrieval, you can use `FOR UPDATE SKIP LOCKED` to support a multi-consumer setup in a safe fashion.
+By updating `processed_at` during token retrieval, you can use `FOR UPDATE SKIP LOCKED` to support a multi-consumer setup in a safe way.

 However, if you're certain that only a single consumer runs this query at any given time, I recommend sticking with the `jobs` table as a single point of reference.
 This approach avoids the need for complex locking mechanisms, and you can further enhance the `jobs` table to keep a history of job executions, parameters, and statuses, which can be valuable for auditing purposes.

 > #### When to Switch to a Dedicated Queue?
 >
-> If there are hundreds of jobs per second, dedicated queues will be more efficient.
-However, processing hundreds of emails per second also implies significant costs—likely tens of thousands of euros paid to a cloud provider.
-At that scale, it might be more cost-effective to hire a few engineers to optimize your system and address these challenges directly 🤓
+> For workloads involving thousands of jobs per second, dedicated queues can offer better efficiency of course.
+That said, processing such high volumes of emails comes with substantial costs—potentially tens of thousands of euros in cloud expenses.
+At that scale, investing in a few skilled engineers to optimize your system might prove more cost-effective than relying solely on additional expensive infrastructure.

 # What's Next?

-In Part 2, we'll use Go to integrate batch processing and parallelism into the system, transforming this reactive SQL-driven pipeline into a scalable, production-ready solution.
+In Part 2, we'll build on this schema to implement a mailer pipeline for processing user lifecycle events.